-We live in the world driven by data.
+We live in a world driven by data.
 Data is everything in the world we live in today.
 Taking care of every bit of it is an avoidable responsibility.

 What is EXIF data?